Olympus E-M1 II vs Sony A9

-Both the E-M1 II is a recent model that features in the current product line-up of Olympus.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
 In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A9 was followed by the Sony A9 II.
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-M1 II better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.